-For distance, Sapa is voted in the top list interesting destinations for someone who want to get experience in the lives of Vietnamese ethnic minorities.
+For distance, Sapa has voted in the top list interesting destinations for someone who wants to get experience in the lives of Vietnamese ethnic minorities.
 Sapa is focusing on the development tourism field so many services are offered for customers.
-For example, the local people open more and more the souvenir shops, restaurants and retail shops and their homes for guests.
+For example, the local people open more and more the souvenir shops, restaurants, and retail shops and their homes for guests.
 Thus, Sapa became a very popular destination to participate in a homestay experience with the local people.

 However, in this guide, Travel Sense Asia provide the most popular Sapa tour homestay for you.
 Thus, if you want to get the best experience in the trip, you should book the traditional homestay.

 The traditional homestays which are owned by local people and closet the local living.
 Don’t worry about the booking, when you come to Sapa you can ask the local people where you should spend night.
 You will have many options for homestay as there are several ethnic minorities in the areas surrounding Sapa’s central districts.
 Different from luxury homestays, the traditional homestay also equipped with a sleeping area but the bathroom and toilet facilities vary which are shared by many people.
 In fact, some homes in Sapa have no toilets, whilst others have one simple toilet.
 Thus, choosing traditional homestays, you will get less convenient and less secure than in luxury homestays and hotels.